bebound/hugo_blog/content/post/deploy-nikola-org-mode-on-travis.md

 Recently, I enjoy using `Spacemacs`, so I decided to switch to org file from Markdown for writing blog.
 After several attempts, I managed to let Travis convert org file to HTML.
 Here are the steps.

-## Install orgmode plugin {#install-orgmode-plugin}
+## Install Org Mode plugin {#install-org-mode-plugin}

-First you need to install orgmode plugin on your computer following the official guide: [Nikola orgmode plugin](https://plugins.getnikola.com/v8/orgmode/).
+First you need to install Org Mode plugin on your computer following the official guide: [Nikola orgmode plugin](https://plugins.getnikola.com/v8/orgmode/).

 ## Edit `conf.el` {#edit-conf-dot-el}

-`OrgMode` will convert to HTML to display on Nikola.
-Orgmode plugin will call Emacs to do this job.
+`Org Mode` will convert to HTML to display on Nikola.
+Org Mode plugin will call Emacs to do this job.
 When I run `nikola build`, it shows this message: `Please install htmlize from https://github.com/hniksic/emacs-htmlize`.
 I'm using `Spacemacs`, the `htmlize` package is already downloaded if the `org` layer is enabled.
 I just need to add htmlize folder to load-path.
 So here is the code:

 ```elisp
 (setq dir "~/.emacs.d/elpa/27.0/develop/")